I-Team: BPD Investigating 21 Officers Over Possibly Violating Rules On Sergeant's Exam

 The civil service test was held last year at the Hynes Auditorium.
 The allegations involve the oral portion of the test, which was held virtually on a platform similar to Zoom.
 While officers were on video in the testing room, the assessors were asking the questions from a different location.

-“These exams have been extremely problematic,” says Shannon Liss Riordan.READ MORE: Residents, Restaurant Owners Excited As Full Capacity Games At Fenway Park Begin Saturday
+“These exams have been extremely problematic,” says Shannon Liss Riordan.READ MORE: March, Candlelight Vigil Planned For One Year Anniversary Of George Floyd's Death

 Riordan represents minority police officers who are challenging the civil service exams in court.
 Recently, a judge ruled an early Boston lieutenant’s test discriminated against black and latinx officers.
 Just last week, Acting Major Kim Janey said the city would accept the judge’s decision and drop its appeal.